 Kirkham Hot Springs

 Small Pool Near the Viewpoint

-Please remember that nude soaking and soap at the springs are prohibited in the Lowman Ranger District of the Boise National Forest.
-Pets should be leashed at all times kept away from the hot spring pools and runoff areas.
+Remember that at the springs of the Lowman Ranger District of the Boise National Forest, nude soaking and the use of soap are strictly prohibited.
+Pets should always be kept on a leash and away from the hot spring pools and runoff areas.
 No glass containers are allowed at or near the spring.

-Note: This is a popular soaking spot and can get crowded on the summer weekends and holidays.
+Kirkham Hot Springs is a popular soaking spot that can get crowded during summer weekends and holidays.
+Plan your trip wisely.

+Kirkham Hot Springs